juandpinto/thesis-manuscript/source/12_methods.md

                    (lemma, DP) in lemma_DPs_dict.items()}
 ```

-With these values all calculated for each lemma, the only thing left is to sort and create the final list.
+With these values calculated and saved for each lemma, the only thing left is to sort and export the final list.

 ## Sort and export